Determine Your Eligibility for Academy Membership

 The level of membership you qualify for is determined by:

 a) your years of information professional experience following receipt of your master's degree

 b) your professional accomplishments in the past five years prior to month and year of your application.

 Professional Work Experience

 Less than five years of full-time professional work experience = Provisional Membership

-If you are currently employed or seeking employment in the health information profession and have less than five years full-time experience, you must apply at the Provisional level.
-Provisional membership is for individuals just beginning or planning to begin their career in a health information profession and has no requirement for professional accomplishment.
+If you have less than five years full-time experience as an information professional, you must apply at the Provisional level.
+Provisional membership is for individuals just beginning or planning to begin their career in the information profession and has no requirement for professional accomplishment.
 If your background meets requirements for Provisional membership, proceed to the Application Instructions for Provisional Members.

-- Provisional membership is for one year and must be renewed annually, up to four times or until you have been a working health information professional for five years following your master's degree-whichever comes first.
+- Provisional membership is for one year and must be renewed annually, up to four times or until you have been a working information professional for five years following your master's degree-whichever comes first.
 There is no fee to renew at the Provisional level.

 - Provisional members receive mentor support in planning their careers and work with their mentor to meet annual professional development requirements.